fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 }
 ```

-In addition to the information in the note, all sorts of other things are printed on the console.
-We can get the desired result by calling the model-olio method [toJSON](https://sequelize.org/master/class/lib/model.js~Model.html#instance-method-toJSON):
+In addition to the note information, all sorts of other things are printed on the console.
+We can reach the desired result by calling the model-object method [toJSON](https://sequelize.org/master/class/lib/model.js~Model.html#instance-method-toJSON):

 ```js